 Some parents may be concerned about starting their kids into robotics too early.

 Now, let’s see it this way.
 Does your child know how to interact with Google Home or Alexa?
-Do you feel amazed these days, how children at the age of 2 navigate through youtube, while it still feels difficult for an aged person?
+Do you feel amazed these days, how children at the age of 3 navigate through youtube, while it still feels like “a task” for an aged person?

 Kids are interacting with technology every day, through smartphones and smart devices in the house.

 The critical and creative thinking skills that your child develops in robotics will stay with them well into adulthood- meaning they will be able to think through difficult issues on their own, like the next step to take in solving a problem.
 So consider robotics and robotic toys as one of the development tools especially if your child is interested in engineering and science.

 Robotics is a multi-disciplinary domain combining several sections of science and technology.
 At the top level, a robot has 4 different components.

 - Machine.
 Body, Motion, Mechanics, Joineries, and the engineering portion.